Menu

 e.
 Legal documents allowing a parent-designated adult to provide care, if the parent has designated such a person:

 f.
-Any parent requests and instructions, as well as orders from licensed health professionals, such as self carry of necessary supplies and equipment.
+Any parent requests and instructions, as well as orders from licensed health professionals, such as self-carry of necessary supplies and equipment.

 If the student needs medication/treatments while at school, an OSPI Health Care Provider Authorization Form or equivalent must be completed.

-The Individualized Health Plan/504 must be updated at least annually or more Frequently if necessary.
+The Individualized Health Plan/504 must be updated at least annually or more frequently if necessary.

 · If designated, provide written authorization for a Parent Designated Adult (PDA) to provide additional care.
 This may include blood glucose testing and injections.